dxstanley/XAF-for-Blazor-How-to-show-the-number-of-a-nested-listview-items-in-tab-captions/Readme.md

 # XAF for Blazor - How to show the number of a nested ListView's items in tab captions

+>At the moment, tab captions are not updated immediately after the ListView item count is modified.

 In this example, we demonstrate how to show the number of nested ListViews' items in tab captions.
 This is done in the following controller: [EmployeeDetailViewController.cs](./CS/ListViewCountInTab.Module.Blazor/Controllers/EmployeeDetailViewController.cs).
 Follow the steps listed below to accomplish this task:
 1. Create a controllers in the Blazor module project.
 2. Set the **TargetViewType** property to the **DetailView** and the **TargetObjectType** to your business object type in the controller.
 As a result, the controller will only be activated in detail forms for your business objects.